-Upon a change in control, any Company discretionary contributions to the Deferred and agreements.
+Beginning with awards in 2015, the treatment of equity upon a change in control is governed by the 2014 Equity Plan.
+Awards granted prior to 2015 were governed by applicable plans and agreements.
 The table below details the double-trigger change in control provisions of the various equity award types if awards are assumed by the successor company.
 If awards are not assumed by the successor company, accelerated vesting generally occurs upon a change in control.